DavidAStevenson/extendible-hashing/README.md

 - bit operations library compiled and has tests
   - some tests with catch2
   - more tests with googletest (better coverage)
 - indexholder discovered to not even be calling any bit_op_lib functions, however!
+I probably had intended to refactor common operations into it, but never completed the job.
-  - so next step is to add tests on indexholder
+  - next step is to add tests on indexholder, and fix bugs
-  - there is an old test file that may give some useful tips on testing / using it
-  - perhaps the intent had been to extra bit operations out of indexholder, into bit_op_lib?
-  - if so, adding tests around indexholder first, then changing indexholder implementation to use bit_op_lib could be the way to go.
+  - then change indexholder implementation to use bit_op_lib

 # TODO